What To Do If You Bought Too Much House

 Expenses

+Reviewing how much you spend on both essential and discretionary items is key to managing your budget.
 Expenses are one of the easiest areas of your budget to reduce, as they likely consist of both essential and discretionary spending.
-If you're managing an excessive home purchase, consider the following questions for reducing your expenses:
+If you’re managing an excessive home purchase, consider the following questions for reducing your expenses: Buyers should negotiate for terms that meet the seller's needs, which can sometimes lead to a lower purchase price.

 - Do you have any categories in your budget where you consistently overspend?